 Uncompress the executable file Ajax911.exe (Windows) or Ajax911.dmg (macOS) into the system folder of your OS.

-You need an Ajax PRO account to access Ajax 911.
+You need an Ajax PRO account to access 911.
 PRO account is different from the account created in the Ajax Security System app.
-If you have not previously used a PRO app, click Create PRO account when logging into Ajax 911 and follow the instructions.
+If you have a PRO account, fill in the Mail and Password fields on the screen’s left side and click Log in.
+If you have not previously used a PRO app, click Create PRO account when logging into 911 and follow the instructions.

-To see information about the account that is currently being used, log out, change its settings or the interface language, click on the menu with the logo or initials in the upper right corner of the screen.
+To see information about the account that is currently being used, log out, change its settings or the 911 interface language, click on the menu with the security company logo or initials in the upper right corner of the screen.

 To register a company, click Apply when the program starts, fill out the form and click Send request.
 After Ajax Systems support considers your application, you will receive a notification to the email address you specified during registration: with confirmation of request acceptance or refusal with an indication of the reason.
 The PRO account that registered the company receives the role of the company owner.